rails/rails/guides/source/active_support_core_extensions.md

 end
 ```

-NOTE: Defined in +active_support/core_ext/kernel/reporting.rb+.
+NOTE: Defined in `active_support/core_ext/kernel/reporting.rb`.

-### +in?+
+### `in?`

-The predicate +in?+ tests if an object is included in another object or a list of objects.
-An +ArgumentError+ exception will be raised if a single argument is passed and it does not respond to +include?+.
+The predicate `in?` tests if an object is included in another object or a list of objects.
+An `ArgumentError` exception will be raised if a single argument is passed and it does not respond to `include?`.

-Examples of +in?+:
+Examples of `in?`:

 ```ruby
 1.in?(1,2)          # => true